Estimated reading time: 8 minutes

 How many dogs do they walk at a time?

 Would your Dog prefer one-to-one walks, or is it happy walking with other dogs?
 How do they choose which dogs to walk together, and what is the maximum number of dogs they would be comfortable walking and caring for in their care?
-I would recommend that in order to be able to care for and control the dogs properly they are walking, no more than four dogs are walked together at any one time.
+I would recommend that to be able to care for and control the dogs properly they are walking, no more than four dogs are walked together at any one time.
 Are dogs from different households mixed, and do they use caging for the dogs in their care?
 Does their insurance cover the number of dogs they walk?

 How are the dogs transported?